imtrinity94/imtrinity94.github.io/_posts/2021-07-22-Create-Configuration-Element-using-CSV-programatically-with-type.md

 ---
-title: "Configuration Element to Json Transformer"
+title: "Creating vRO Configuration Element in Bulk using CSV file"
 published: true
 ---
 How to create configuration elements in bulk in various dev, staging and production environments.
 Just create a single csv file and put its content inside this vRO workflow and you are good to go.